-In October of 2016, the largest cord blood bank in Australia, Cell Care, announced that it was acquiring the largest cord blood bank in Canada, Insception Lifebank.
-This is part of a larger trend occurring within the cord blood banking industry, which is the trend of maturation and consolidation.
-[Read more…]
+The largest cord blood bank in Australia, Cell Care, has announced that it is acquiring the largest cord blood bank in Canada, Insception Lifebank.
+This acquisition is part of a larger trend occurring within the cord blood banking industry, which is the trend of maturation and consolidation.

 On November 13, 2015, AlphaCord released news that it was acquiring LifeSource Cryobank.
 The acquisition was AlphaCord’s fifth acquisition of smaller cord blood banks.
 Today, California Cryobank Stem Cell Services LLC, better known as “FamilyCord”, announced it has acquired Southern Cord Inc., a cord blood bank operating within the southeastern U.S.